BAIN MUSC 726T

 Decimal expansion

-From time to time, we will represent a fraction using a decimal expansion, i.e., we will divide the number by the denominator as shown in the following examples,
+From time to time, we will need to represent a fraction as decimal expansion, i.e., we will divide the fraction's numerator (top number) by its denominator (bottom number) as shown in the following examples:

 2/1 = 2.0, 3/2 = 1.5, 4/3 = 1.333..., 5/4 = 1.25, etc.